 Crayola Super Tips $

-Definitely, my favorite budget alternative to brush pens are these lovelies by Crayola.
-Even though they aren’t exactly brush pens, due to their nib you can still create calligraphy with them.
+Definitely, my favorite budget alternative to brush pens is these lovelies by Crayola.
+Even though they aren’t exactly brush pens, due to their nib, you can still create calligraphy with them.

 Speaking of colors, this set has 50 or them, so you’ll never get bored.

 - One 50-ct pack of Crayola Super Tips Washable Markers